alexmhunt/cartograbirdportfolio/README.md

 ```

-# Mr. Wiki, I don't feel so good...
-My initial intent was to implement all of my functionality in C++.
-However, in an unfortunate turn of events, the Unreal C++ Wiki was deleted at the start of the project, leaving sparse online resources for C++ at best.
-Though I did not abandon C++ entirely, I ended up coding camera movement functionality and some flight movement using Blueprints.
-Looking back, I believe it was beneficial that I got experience in both scripting languages.
-They both have their uses: C++ for its performance and greater level of control, and Blueprints for its speedy compile time, visual nature, and user interface functionality.

 # Movement and Camera
 I implemented the player character's ground movement entirely in C++.
 In the below code, when the player wants to move forward or backward, I find out which direction is "forward" for the player and tell the player character's CharacterMovementComponent to move in that direction by however much the input binding specifies (positive values will move forward, negative values will move backward).
 ```c++